Looking up at the corner of a modern building with a honeycomb pattern of balconies, against a clear blue sky.

 experience

-Earlier experience in public sector communications and agency work in San Francisco informs a perspective that bridges institutional complexity with modern brand and media dynamics.
+Earlier experience in public sector communications and agency work informs a perspective that bridges institutional complexity with modern brand and media dynamics.

 Engagement Model